haridusenadeera/react-navbar/README.md

 # ReactJS Navigation Bar
-Bootstrap Navigation bar rebuilt with React components (ES6).
+Bootstrap Navigation bar rebuilt with React components (ES6 classes).
-No boostrap.css file!
+No boostrap.min.css file!
 This navigation bar is built with Radium CSS inline styling.

 # Install
 Clone the repository.
 Then install dependencies,